 Adding Walnuts in a Healthy Diet

-Nuts in general are high in calories, so moderation is the key.
-The best approach is to reap the health benefits of eating walnuts but not add excessive calories to your daily intake.
+Nuts in general are higher in calories.
+The best approach is to reap the health benefits of eating walnuts but not add extra calories to your daily intake.
 Therefore, instead of just adding walnuts to your current diet, eat them in replacement of foods that are high in saturated fats (such as cheese and meat) and limit your intake of these tasty treats to the recommended 1.5 oz per day.
 That is about 20 walnut halves.